njbaron/LabVI_Remote_Cmd/README.md

 # LabVI_Remote_Cmd
-Ece 456 Lab 6: This lab will work with a server and a client to send info with both udp and tcp
+This lab will work with a server and a client to send info with both udp and tcp

-by Nick Baron 830278807
+by Nick Baron

 You need to have python3!